 How much does Pinterest advertising cost?

 When you start your advertising campaign, it’s important to know how much Pinterest advertising costs.
-With Pinterest, the price for your campaign will depend upon your campaign goal.
+With Pinterest, the price for your campaign will depend upon your campaign objective.

-There are three main goals you can set with Pinterest ads: Building awareness, boosting engagement and driving web traffic.
+There are three main objectives you can set with Pinterest ads: building awareness, driving consideration, and getting conversions.
 The average cost of these methods is as follows:

 Let’s look at these different Pinterest advertising goals more in-depth: